Five courtside thoughts: Aliyah Boston's rebounding, Emily Engstler's energy and more

 Holding down Hull

 Stanford has a multitude of offensive weapons, but Lexie Hull led the team with 22 points per game in the tournament.
-She was scoreless in the opening quarter against Connecticut in the second semifinal, which was not over in time for this edition.
-That turned into the lowest scoring quarter of the NCAAs for Tara Vanderveer's squad with nine points on 4-for-16 from the field.
+She was scoreless in an opening quarter against Connecticut in the second semifinal that turned into the lowest-scoring quarter of the NCAAs for Tara VanDerveer's squad, with nine points on 4-for-16 from the field.
 Hull didn't score her first field goal until midway through the second quarter.
-Connecticut coach Geno Auriemma switched his defenses from zone to man-to-man to throw off the Cardinal offensive sets, which helped the Huskies lead 27-26 at halftime.
-Hull had just two points on 1-for-5 shooting in the first half.
-Stanford stayed within striking distance behind Haley Jones and Cameron Brink combining for 16 points in the first half and outscoring UConn in the paint 20-6.
+Connecticut coach Geno Auriemma switched his defenses from zone to man-to-man to throw off the Cardinal offensive sets.
+Hull finished with just four points on 2-for-12 shooting from the field, including 0-for-4 from three-point range in 37 minutes.
+Stanford shot just 4-for-23 from beyond the arc, but it stayed within striking distance late behind Haley Jones and Cameron Brink combining for 35 points and helping the Cardinal own a 34-16 edge in points in the paint.

-It's unlikely UConn would've advanced to its 14th straight Final Four without sophomore star Paige Bueckers, who was sensational in the double-overtime win last weekend.
-But Auriemma looked to one of his veterans for the early spark in Friday's semifinal.
-Senior Evina Westbrook matched her scoring average this season with a team-high nine points on 3-for-5 shooting from three-point range in the first half.
-The Huskies' oldest player saw more playing time in the frontcourt with the season-ending wrist injury to Dorka Juhasz, who was hurt in the Elite Eight win.
-All of Westbrook's first-half points came in the second quarter when Stanford's defense converged on a driving Bueckers, who had eight points and assisted on two of her teammate's threes in the first half.
+It's unlikely UConn would've advanced to its 14th straight Final Four without sophomore star Paige Bueckers, who was superb in the two-overtime win last weekend.
+But Auriemma looked to one of his veterans for the spark in Friday's semifinal.
+Senior Evina Westbrook matched her scoring average this season with nine of her 12 points on 3-for-5 shooting from three-point range in the first half.
+The Huskies' oldest player saw more playing time in the frontcourt, after the season-ending wrist injury to Dorka Juhasz, who was hurt in the Elite Eight.
+All of Westbrook's first-half points came in the second quarter when Stanford's defense converged on a driving Bueckers.